-Since the evaluation capacity of the prime minister's office is very limited, policy considerations rarely serve as a reason to return the proposals.
+GO Gatekeeping Since the evaluation capacity of the PMO is very limited, policy Score: 6 considerations rarely serve as a reason to return the proposals.
 The coalition government program and political arguments between coalition partners tend to be more important in this context.

-Line Ministries Score: 7 Two different forms exist to communicate line ministries' proposals to the GO.
+Line Ministries Two different forms exist to communicate line ministries' proposals to the Score: 6 GO.
 Firstly, all policy initiatives are discussed in coalition council.
 Second, the cabinet informally examines all substantial issues at its weekly meetings.
 No binding decisions are made in the meetings, the main function being to exchange information and to prepare for formal government sessions.
 However, the coalition that came to power after the 2015 elections is less cohesive and acts in a less coordinated manner than its predecessor.

-Cabinet

-Committees

-Score: 2
+In the period under review, tensions in communication between the PMO and line ministers have increased.
+Line ministers are dissatisfied with never ending fruitless discussions and indecision by the prime minister and his office.
+As a sign of protest, line ministers stopped briefing the PMO about their ongoing activities.

-Estonia does not have a committee structure within government, or any ministerial committee.
+Cabinet Committees Score: 2 Estonia does not have a committee structure within government, or any ministerial committee.
 Ministers informally discuss their proposals and any other pending issues at weekly consultative cabinet meetings, as mentioned above.
 No formal voting or any other selection procedure is applied to issues discussed on consultative meetings.
 Ministerial Bureaucracy Score: 10 Formal procedures of coordinating policy proposals are set in the rules of the national government.
 According to it, all relevant ministries must be consulted and involved in a consensus-building process before an amendment or policy proposal can be brought to the government.
-An online draft-bill portal

-(Eelnõude infosüsteem, EIS) is used for the purposes of inter-ministerial coordination and public consultations.
-In addition to this formal procedure, senior civil servants from the various ministries consult and inform each other about coming proposals; vice chancellors are key persons in this informal consultation process.
+An online draft-bill portal (Eelnõude infosüsteem, EIS) is used for the purposes of inter-ministerial coordination and public consultations.
+In addition to this formal procedure, senior civil servants from the various ministries consult and inform each other about coming proposals; deputy secretaries general are key persons in this

-Informal Coordination Score: 7

-Informal coordination plays an extremely important role in ensuring efficient policymaking.
-In addition to the high-ranking civil servants in ministries, the coalition committee and governing bodies of political parties are key players in this regard.
-Getting support from coalition partners is the first step in successfully passing legislation.
+Informal Coordination Score: 6 Informal coordination has played an important role in ensuring efficient policy-making.
+In addition to contacts between high-ranking civil servants in ministries, the coalition committee and governing bodies of political parties have been key players in this regard.
+Getting support from coalition partners is generally the first step in successfully passing legislation.
+However, Prime Minister Rõivas (in office until November 2016) very rarely discussed upcoming issues with key coalition partners or most relevant ministers informally.
+Instead, he preferred to bring the issues straight to the cabinet meeting.

-Almost as important as the political support of coalition partners is the backing of local-government associations.
+Almost as important as the political support of coalition partners is the backing of local governments.
 However, local governments often hold positions in opposition to the central government, which makes reaching agreement difficult.
-Because local governments and their associations cannot veto the process, their position is often ignored.
+Because local governments and their associations cannot veto the policy process, their position is often ignored.
+In 2016, several local governments appealed to the court to controvert the government plan of compulsory municipality mergers.